-Midwestern Baptist College, SBC offers a 100% online Master of Arts, Theological Studies (MATS) degree program as well as a 100% online Bachelor of Arts, Christian Ministry degree.
+Midwestern College offers a 100% online Bachelor of Arts, Christian Ministry degree; Bachelor of Arts, Biblical Studies; Associate of Arts, Biblical Studies; and, Associate of Divinity.
 Both programs provide biblical, theological, and ministry training to people who feel called to continue serving Christ with the convenience of doing so from their current locale.

-Students with a MATS or BACM online degree program may take up to 100% of courses per semester through on-campus classes.
+Students with a BACM online degree program may take up to 100% of courses per semester through on-campus classes.